 (3) Recruitment and Retention Incentives: These allowances are designed to recruit employees to posts where living conditions may be difficult or dangerous.
 Post Hardship Differential, Danger Pay, and Difficult-to-Staff Incentive Differential (also known as Service-Needs Differential) are all considered recruitment and retention allowances.
 They are included in taxable income.

-(4) Quarters Allowances: Quarters Allowances, which include the Living Quarters Allowance, Temporary Quarters Subsistence Allowance, and Extraordinary Quarters Allowance, are intended to reimburse employees for substantially all housing costs, either temporary or permanent, at overseas posts where government housing is not provided.
+(4) Quarters Allowances: Quarters Allowances, which include the Living Quarters Allowance, Temporary Quarters Subsistence Allowance, and Extraordinary Quarters Allowance, are intended to reimburse employees for substantially all housing costs, either temporary or permanent, at foreign posts where government housing is not provided.
 These allowances are not included in taxable income.

 Following is a detailed description of the five general types of allowances and benefits:

 The Office of Allowances establishes per diem for foreign areas.
 Foreign per diem rates are updated monthly and are effective the first day of each month, and are published in DSSR Section 925.
 The rates consist of a maximum lodging portion and a maximum meals and incidental expenses (M&IE) portion.
 Because taxes are included in the lodging and meal prices used to determine the foreign per diem rates, tax expenses may not be reimbursed separately.
 The incidental expenses portion of the per diem rate includes laundry and dry cleaning expenses.
 Therefore, these expenses may also not be claimed separately.